 …and you get neutron emission!

-When the ion beam hits the target, deuterium ions fuse with atoms of deuterium or tritium within the target to create heavier isotopes of hydrogen and produce neutrons.
-These are emitted from the electronic neutron generator to be used for a wide range of applications.
+When the ion beam hits the target, deuterium ions fuse via a nuclear reaction with atoms of deuterium or tritium within the target to create heavier isotopes of hydrogen and produce neutrons.
+These high energy neutrons are emitted from the electronic neutron generator to be used for a wide range of applications.

 One key benefit a neutron generator offers over nuclear reactors is that by relying on fusion reactions with light elements such as hydrogen isotopes, they produce very little nuclear waste during neutron production.
 Unlike reactors, which are very tightly regulated to prevent radioactive isotopes from harming people or the surrounding environment, neutron generators are much cleaner and much easier to safely maintain.